hasherwi/archived-aws-demos/README.md

     Automatically personalize the index.html page using AWS Lambda.

   - More Validation:
-    Add an AllowedPattern for OwnedDomainName.
-    Add an AllowedPattern for OwnedHostedZoneId.
     Check if the requested AZ count exceeds the region AZ count.

   - Transition from Deprecated Functionality: